 You may be familiar with both techniques: microneedling uses a device to make small pricks across the skin (the small trauma this causes triggers regeneration and can help with wrinkles and scarring).
 Radiofrequency (RF), on the other hand, usually applied on top of the skin, heats the cells below, which causes the skin to produce more collagen and tighten.

 With 24 microneedles, the Morpheus8 technology reaches up to 4mm deep into skin and the RF is emitted through the tips of the needles.
 This means none of the electric current is lost in the top layers of skin but can permeate the dermis (where collagen and elastin are produced) and the fatty subcutaneous tissue below — which can also lead to fat reduction and contouring.

 The procedure can be used all over the face and body, but one particular reason for its popularity in the past year has been the results achieved under the chin, an area notoriously difficult to treat effectively and permanently without cosmetic surgery.

 Morpheus8 treatment: step-by-step

 I visited Dr David Jack’s clinic on London’s Harley Street to put it to the test.
-An hour before, I’d applied Morpheus8 numbing cream to the area being treated, as without it the procedure can be painful.
-My treatment covered an area from my cheek bones down to the top of my neck, and, for the most part, it felt fine, However, where the skin is thin, such as on the lips and under the chin, it was a little painful but nothing unmanageable.
+An hour before, I’d had Morpheus8 numbing cream applied to the area being treated, as without it the procedure can be painful.
+My treatment covered an area from my cheekbones down to the top of my neck, and, for the most part, it felt fine, However, where the skin is thin, such as on the lips and under the chin, it was a little painful but nothing unmanageable.
 And it was all over in 10 minutes — until next time, that is, as at least two treatments are needed.